popcodeorg/popcode/branch-notes/rollup-things.md

 Production build is done through Gulp and the `yarn run preview` script.

 ### Webpack Build
-- Webpack JS assets are about 11mb
+- Webpack JS assets are 13mb total
 - Webpack build takes 5 minutes

 ### Rollup build
 - build took 2 minutes with no code splitting
+- Rollup JS assets are 13mb total

 ## Things To Fix
 - `locales/index` doesn't export anything, not sure what it does